 Teach this to your kids by having them make two lists.
 One will be the things they need to live.
 The other will be items that are not necessary.
 You might be surprised at what they include on each one.
 They will identify the difference between wants and needs.

 Use this tool in the store as you add items to your cart by having your child identify the the wants and the needs.

 6. Setting financial goals

 We all need to have goals in life.
 That is what drives us.
 As adults, we have financial goals.
 They may be getting out of debt.
 Your goal may be building your retirement fund.
 It could even include saving for the dream vacation.
-Your goals are your own and so that makes them right for you.
+Your goals are your own, and so that makes them right for you.

 For my oldest daughter, it was a tablet.
-We sat down and helped her with her budget and then the steps she would need to follow in order to reach her goal.
+We sat down and helped her with her budget and then the steps she would need to follow to reach her goal.
 Her plan included additional work to earn more money.
 She also had to figure out a way spend less of her allowance.

 Read More: How to Set Realistic Financial Goals